So, your chickens are laying more eggs than you can consume, and you wonder how long fresh eggs last.

 Storing Fresh Eggs At Room temperature

 You can store unwashed freshly-laid eggs at room temperature for several weeks.
-Remember, all washed eggs must be stored in a refrigerator– eggs from the store or your backyard.
+Remember, all washed eggs must be stored in a refrigerator– from the store or backyard.

-When you buy eggs from the counter, it is essential to ask if the eggs are washed or need to be refrigerated.
+When buying eggs from the counter, it is essential to ask if they are washed or need to be refrigerated.
 When in doubt about the eggs, simply refrigerate them.

 When To Wash Fresh Backyard Chicken Eggs

 We highly recommend not to wash your fresh eggs until right before using them.
-That’s unless they require a proper rinse or are soiled up mud or poop.
+That’s unless they require a proper rinse or are soiled with mud or poop.

 Do not use harsh soaps, bleach, or vinegar while washing.
 Immediately after washing, store them in the refrigerator.

 At all costs, avoid washing your eggs after collecting them.
-Keep them fresh from extending their shelf life.
+Keep them fresh to extend their shelf life.